 This course will investigate the connection between creativity and sensory awareness in natural environments.
 We will explore nature's influence on the creative experience through immersion and response.
 Specifically, visual and cognitive processes are fundamental in the creative experience as well as in its interpretation.
 The following topics will be covered during this course: introduction to reality, Gestalt principles, space and time, color, illusion and ambiguity.
 Sophomore and above

-We frequently hear about animal (and plant) species that become common nuisances in urban areas, and we hear about how natural habitat loss leads to the disappearance of other species.
+We frequently hear about animal (and plant) species that become common nuisances in urban areas, and we hear about how natural habitat loss leads to the disappearance of other species-not to mention the emergence of new diseases.
 This course will approach the area of urban ecology from a natural science perspective.
-We will learn about a broad variety of North American organisms (vertebrate, invertebrate and plant), from diverse habitat types, and their ecological patterns and processes with regard to urbanization.
-We will also conduct some field experiments to evaluate certain patterns in our greater Providence landscape for ourselves.
+We will learn about a broad variety of North American organisms (vertebrate, invertebrate, plant and pathogen), from diverse habitat types, and their ecological patterns and processes with regard to urbanization.
+We will also conduct field experiments to evaluate certain patterns in our greater Providence landscape for ourselves.
 Ultimately, how do urban wildlife patterns affect the lives of our species, Homo sapiens?
 Coursework will include frequent readings, outdoor field trips, observational chronicling and group discussions.

 In this course we will examine some prominent psychological theories of color, form, depth, and motion perception.
 As much as possible, we will experience specific examples of visual processes through a number of in class experiments.
 The roles of learning, memory, imagination, and other cognitive processes will be explored.